wraithan/resume/docs/about.rst

 projects that provide something that stands on its own, I am gluing services together in order to make the web a more coherent place.

+Finally there is the wonderful micro high that comes along with solving a problem.
+It is even better if it was a hard problem or you have an elegant solution.
+The best is a really hard problem, really elegant solution, and being able to show it off to my friends because it is open source.

 ###########
 Personality
 ###########